solus-cold-storage/journal/README.md

 #Evolve Journal

-##DISCLAIMER: This project is very much a WIP.
+##DISCLAIMER: This project is still in development and is subject to change.

-Version: 0.4 (pre-alpha)
+Version: 0.5 (Beta)
 ____
 ###Dependencies